qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

   of software.

-The two deployment models can be mixed - deploy standalone application on Windows and Mac OS X, for Linux leave the installation of QGIS up to user and his package manager.
+The two deployment models can be mixed - deploy standalone application on Windows and macOS, for Linux leave the installation of QGIS up to user and his package manager.